Aravindarun23/python_projects-beginners/README.md

 24. Write a program to display sum of odd numbers, upto n
 25. Write a program to display sum of digits of a number
 26. Reverse the given number.
-27. Write a program (a) to check if the given number is prime or not (b) first n prime numbers
+27.(a)Write a program to check if the given number is prime or not (b) first n prime numbers
 (c) Prime numbers with in a specified range
 28. Write a program to check if the given number is Armstrong or not.